 Plant one tree

-Take advantage of bare-root planting season (from now until early March) by planting fruiting trees such as rowan (Sorbus aucuparia), hawthorn and crab apple, or seed-bearing trees like birch and alder (Alnus glutinosa).
+Take advantage of bare-root planting season (from November until early March) by planting fruiting trees such as rowan (Sorbus aucuparia), hawthorn and crab apple, or seed-bearing trees like birch and alder (Alnus glutinosa).
 Small garden trees include Amelanchier and strawberry tree (Arbutus unedo).
-If you don’t have room for a tree then a shrub or two can be the next best thing: guelder rose, European spindle, pyracantha, hip-bearing roses, holly and English ivy are all great for wildlife.
+If you don’t have room for a tree then a shrub or climber can be the next best thing: guelder rose, European spindle, pyracantha, hip-bearing roses, holly and English ivy are all great for wildlife.

 Take a look at our list of 20 trees for small gardens